map from Google Maps

 animals — including

-beaver, foxes, rabbits, some middle-sized cats, and a wide variety
+beaver, foxes, rabbits, some middle-sized wild cats, coyotes and a wide

 where many Audubon Bird Tours start.
-It's beautiful and dense with
+It is beautiful and dense with

 tall trees.
 Only trouble is the paths don't necessarily go where you want, and

 some don't go anywhere at all.
-Poison Ivy grows wild all over.
+Poison Ivy grows wild all over the northern part toward the Pump House.
 And there's

 all those branches and leaves blocking our avian photographic views. map.

-The Fitchery (Anna named it that) is beautiful,
+The Fitchery (Anna Palmer renamed it that) is

-water and not much to keep the clumsy from falling in.
-It is
+water and not much to keep the clumsy from falling in, is

 home to countless birds.
 I've heard that Black-bellied Whistling